 Oldnall Road, West Midlands

-This section of B-road runs between Halesowen and Stourbridge, and is considered an accident blackspot, despite the fact it’s nigh-on straight and has no strange cambers to speak of.
+This section of B-road runs between Halesowen and Stourbridge, and is considered an accident blackspot, despite the fact it’s basically straight and has no strange cambers to speak of.
 The other big difference between this and other blackspots, though, is that many drivers report their accidents came about as a result of swerving to avoid ghostly apparitions, most commonly small children in Victorian dress.

 A456, West Midlands